Roto-Rooter (Colquhoun)

 What damages are sought?

 Damages sought under the FLSA include back minimum and overtime wages, an equal amount of liquidated damages, interest, and fees and costs for each violation.
 Damages for the state law claims include back minimum wage and overtime pay, recovery of illegal deductions, liquidated damages, interest, and fees and costs.
 What is the difference between the FLSA and State Labor Law claims?
 Both claims are based on the same facts—the way Roto-Rooter paid Technicians.
 But damages and the statute of limitations are different under the FLSA and some states’ labor laws.
 The FLSA provides for liquidated damages in an amount equal to the back pay owed and allows claims going back three years from when someone affirmatively joins the case by filing a Consent to Arbitrate.
-You must send us a signed Consent to Arbitrate (1.2.1 Consent to Arb Form.pdf 9KB)to bring claims in this action.
+You must send us a signed Consent to Arbitrate to bring claims in this action.
 State labor laws vary, but they generally provide for back wages and interest.
 Many states also provide for some liquidated damages.
 Moreover, the state law claims have different statutes of limitations (For example, California is four years, New York is six years, and New Jersey is two years).

 How far back can claims be made?